TranHuyen1191/Temp/Create_Env.md

-Ubuntu 20.04:
+To install the necessary packages and re-create my environment, after installing Ubuntu 20.04.2 LTS, you can follow the instructions below.

-# Install sublime-text and anaconda
+# I. Install sublime-text and anaconda

 	sudo apt update
 	sudo apt install apt-transport-https ca-certificates curl software-properties-common